Makes 5 servings (1 serving = 1 1/2 cups waffle cubes with 1/2 cup sauce, shown in photo)

 It works best with waffles that have a relatively neutral flavor.
 Three possibilities: Molasses Yeast Feast Waffles (tested with this recipe, and blended very well), Naked Vegan Waffles, or Naked Gluten-Free Vegan Waffles.
 The texture and flavor of yeast-raised waffles will be closer to that of traditional bread-based stuffings.

 - To be baked or reheated and then chopped right after the vegan waffle stuffing sauce is made: 7 to 8 cups of bite-sized waffle pieces (roughly four 7-inch round Belgian waffles, or around 1 batch), using your favorite recipe

 - 1 cup peeled and finely chopped apple

 - 2 tablespoons brown sugar

 - salt to taste (see note)

-Note: Start with 1/8 teaspoon salt if margarine and vegetable stock don’t provide enough saltiness.
+Start with ⅛ teaspoon salt if margarine and vegetable stock don’t provide enough saltiness.